Meta-Calibration: Learning of Model Calibration Using Differentiable Expected Calibration Error: Comparison to SB-ECE

 \section{Comparison to SB-ECE}

-SB-ECE (soft-binned ECE) is another recently proposed method for differentiable ECE \citep{Karandikar2021SoftNetworks}.
+Soft-binned ECE (SB-ECE) approximates the binning operation in ECE so that it is differentiable and can be used as an auxiliary loss during training \citep{Karandikar2021SoftNetworks}.
 Comparing DECE with SB-ECE, our DECE has both conceptual and empirical advantages.
-Conceptual advantages are as follows: 1) We also make the accuracy component of ECE differentiable, 2) SB-ECE binning estimate for the left-most and right-most bin can be very inaccurate as a result of using bin's center value, while our binning approach does not suffer from this.
-The empirical advantages are: 1) DECE provides a closer approximation to ECE than SB-ECE as empirically evaluated in Figure~\ref{fig:sbece_analysis}.
-2) Our Meta-Calibration generally performs better overall, and also combines better in a meta-learning pipeline.
-We evaluate SB-ECE and AvUC on our benchmark setup, both in their original form (as a regularizer added to CE or Focal Loss) and in our framework (as a meta-objective for LS learning) in Table~\ref{tab:sbece_results}.
+Conceptual advantages are as follows: 1) We also make the accuracy component of ECE differentiable, 2) SB-ECE binning estimate for the left-most and right-most bin can be inaccurate as a result of using bin's center value, while our binning approach does not suffer from this.
+The empirical advantages are: \begin{itemize} \item DECE provides a closer approximation to ECE than SB-ECE as empirically evaluated in Figure~\ref{fig:sbece_analysis} and \ref{fig:sbece_analysis2}.
+The quality of binning in SB-ECE is controlled by temperature parameter $T$, and we try both lower $T=0.0001$ and higher temperatures $T=0.01$.
+The results show DECE provides a significantly better approximation to ECE than SB-ECE regardless the value of the temperature.
+In fact, we see that the quality of SB-ECE approximation is relatively insensitive to the value of the temperature parameter $T$. \item Our Meta-Calibration with DECE leads to better calibration. \citet{Karandikar2021SoftNetworks} propose SB-ECE and SAvUC (soft version of accuracy versus uncertainty calibration loss \citep{krishnan2020improving}) to be used as auxiliary losses to encourage better calibration.
+We evaluate SB-ECE and SAvUC on our benchmark setup, both in their original form (as a regularizer added to CE or Focal Loss) and in our meta-learning framework (as part of meta-objective for LS learning) in Table~\ref{tab:sbece_results}.
+The results confirm the benefits of using Meta-Calibration with meta-objective that includes DECE.
+We additionally include comparison of error rates in Table \ref{tab:sbece_results_err}.
+The error rates remain similar to Meta-Calibration and the other baselines, although instabilities can occur that lead to noticeably worse error rates. \end{itemize}